MridulDutta13/MridulDutta13/README.md

-- 👋 Hi, I’m Mridul Dutta.
+- 👋 Hi!
+I’m Mridul Dutta.
 I am a Technical Writer.
 - 👀 I’m interested in creating clear, concise, and engaging documentation that helps users understand and effectively utilize complex technical products.
 - 🌱 I’m currently learning new technical writing techniques and tools to enhance my ability to create user-friendly documentation.
 - 💞️ I’m looking to collaborate on innovative projects that require clear and effective technical documentation to enhance user experience and product understanding.